How to Go Public – Initial Public Offering (IPO) Reverse Merger, and Public Shells

 Going public is simply the process of selling shares of stock, that were formerly privately held, to members of the general public.
 The process is complicated, heavily regulated and has many benefits, taking your company public:

-- Helps you grow your company more rapidly by providing you with extra financial
+- Helps you grow your company more rapidly by providing you with extra financial resources.

-- Helps you attract and keep top-notch people with reasonable salaries (through
+- Helps you attract and keep top-notch people with reasonable salaries (through stock options).

-- Grow your company faster by attracting a knowledgeable, experienced board of
+- Grow your company faster by attracting a knowledgeable, experienced board of directors.

 - Raise capital faster and with less cost.